← October 25 • Home • January 8–10 →

 that I shall ever see…’

-The Company of the Ring (with their baggage on Bill the pony) gathers on Rivendell’s threshold at dusk.
+The Company of the Ring gathers on Rivendell’s threshold at dusk, with their baggage loaded on Bill the pony.
+Sam remembers that he hasn’t packed rope.
 Boromir sounds his horn.
-Sam remembers that he hasn’t packed rope.
 And Elrond gives his blessing: ‘May the stars shine upon your faces!’

 They walk south into the Wild.